 Dependencies: This parameter is not applicable if the call type is single channel or two-channel.
 The Dynamic setting is not applicable for Host/6 cards.

-See Also: Add Pers, Base Ch Count, Call Type, Dyn Alg, Sec History, Sub Pers even though the originating unit may have sent parameters.
-Note that the MAX only authenticates AIM and BONDING calls; dual-port calls are not authenticated.
+See Also: Add Pers, Base Ch Count, Call Type, Dyn Alg, Sec History, Sub Pers

 Call Password